DSCI-310-2025/dsci-310-group-02/CODE_OF_CONDUCT.md

 ### Unacceptable Behavior

-Examples of unacceptable behavior by participants at any DSCI 100 event/platform include:
+Examples of unacceptable behavior by participants include:

 - written or verbal comments which have the effect of excluding people on the basis of membership of any specific group
 - causing someone to fear for their safety, such as through stalking, following, or intimidation